The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 The Aloadae giants were twin sons of Iphidemia and Poseidon.
 They were called Otos and Ephialtes.
 Legend has it that the brothers had a rare ability to perpetually grow in size and power.
 Feeling threatened by the growing powers of the two brothers, the gods on Mount Olympus decided to act fast.
 Artemis took it upon herself to eliminate the two giants.
 The giants had very few, if any, weaknesses.
 However, Artemis found out that the only way to kill them was for the brothers to kill themselves.

 Artemis transformed herself into a deer and hopped between the two giants.
 Instantly, the two brothers picked up their bows and arrows and fired shots at the deer.
-Artemis then ducked, causing the brothers’ arrows to mistakenly hit each other.
+Artemis then ducked, causing the brothers’ arrows to unintendedly hit each other in the torsos.

 Artemis and her hunting companion Orion